ARobLar/Blog/README.md

    this can be done with the connectionstring found in the appsettings.json -> Connectionstrings:database

 3. Open the commandprompt and go to the "/Blog" directory (same directory as the Blog.csproj file)
-   - Install "concurrently" by running:
+   - Install "concurrently" by running (only required for 4.A):
    "npm install concurrently"
    - Enter into the "/client" directory and install the following dependencies:
    "npm install @mui/material @emotion/react @emotion/styled @mui/styles @mui/icons-material @reduxjs/toolkit react-redux"